codeuniversity/c3-processing/README.md

-# c3-processing-gpl
+# Processing repo of the CODE - Creative Coding Club
-Creative Coding Club's very own Processing repo to share and work together on processing related stuff.
+This is C3's very own Processing repo to share and work together on processing related stuff.